Adult Dinner Tour #2 – East Burke| 09.30.18

 The full bar offers some fantastic cocktail specials – we recommend the dilly martini, your choice of gin or vodka served dirty but instead of olives and olive juice, this martin is served with a dilly bean and pickle juice.
 It is fantastic!

-If you decide to end your tour here, we recommend the clam chowder – cooked thick, more like a stew, and full of flavor, or the Pub burger made from locally sourced grass fed beef and piled with veggies and house made pickles, with the option for more add-ons.
+If you decide to end your tour here, we recommend the pub meatloaf – a hearty, upscaled version of a traditional pub classic; or the Pub burger made from locally sourced grass fed beef and piled with veggies and house made pickles, with the option for more add-ons.

 During warmer months the outside dining area is wonderful with its own bar area, corn hole and Bache.
 During the winter, or if you want to escape the noise of the pub crowd, the upstairs dining areas are wonderful.
 Unique lofts provide two extra dining spaces that are set over the main bar in such a way that the noise is really cut down, and they are incredibly quaint and comfortable.